MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/dbcc-memorystatus-monitor-memory-usage.md

 - **Available Virtual Memory**: This value shows the overall amount of free virtual memory for SQL Server process is 140,710,048,014,336 bytes (128 TB).
 For more information, see [Memory and Address Space Limits](/windows/win32/memory/memory-limits-for-windows-releases#memory-and-address-space-limits).
 - **Available Paging File**: This value shows the free paging file space.
 In the example, the value is 7,066,804,224 bytes.
 - **Working Set**: This value shows the overall amount of virtual memory that the SQL Server process has in RAM (isn't paged out) is 430,026,752 bytes.
-- **Percent of Committed Memory in WS**: This value shows the percentage of virtual memory allocated to the SQL Server process compared how much of this memory is in RAM (or is Working Set).
+- **Percent of Committed Memory in WS**: This value shows what percent of SQL Server allocated virtual memory is resides in in RAM (or is Working Set).
 The value of 100 percent shows that all of the committed memory is stored in RAM and 0 percent of it is paged out.
 - **Page Faults**: This value shows the overall amount of hard and soft page faults for the SQL Server.
 In the example, the value is 151,138.

 The remaining four values are binary or boolean.